octoenergy/octoenergy.github.io/_posts/2019-03-21-python-interfaces-a-la-go.markdown

 This implementation has some drawbacks: passing a file-path string for pandas to load a CSV file makes testing difficult as you would need to create an actual CSV.
-Also, we restrict ourselves to local files for applying our data transform - you might want to load the stream from other sources, such as HTTP connections or a S3 bucket.
+Also, we restrict ourselves to local files for applying our data transform - however you might want to load the stream from other sources, such as HTTP connections or a S3 bucket.

 You might be tempted to rewrite this function using `io` classes.